haptork/easyLambda/_docs/04-real-world.md

 in a different way, the defaults are set on the basis of what we found to be reducing overall communication.

-The following data-flow reduces the communication and makes the parallel run a lot more efficient.
+The following dataflow reduces the communication and makes the parallel run a lot more efficient.

 {% highlight cpp %}